micmankos/card_deck/README.md

 TODO: setup.py

 TODO: To run pylint...

 ## Usage
+This section details some usage examples of the library.

 There are two objects - a `Deck` object which contains a list of `Card` objects.
 Please refer to the `Card` class in `card.py` to see the available class members.
 Usage of `Deck` is discussed in more detail below.
 This module is meant to be used as a basis for playing games such as Poker or BlackJack.
 The implementation of the Card values (i.e. 1 or 11 for an Ace in BlackJack) is left up to the discretion of the users of this module.
 Only basic functionality of a deck is provided, namely `deal_card()` and `shuffle()`.

 TODO: come back to this imports